Steven Rattner: Personal

 In 1986, Rattner married Maureen White in an interfaith service at the Lotos Club in Manhattan.
-They have four grown children, live in a Manhattan apartment, spend summers on Martha's Vineyard, and own a horse farm in North Salem, New York.
+They have four children.
+As of 2008, Rattner and his wife own homes on Fifth Avenue in Manhattan and on Martha's Vineyard.
+They also own a horse farm in North Salem, New York.

 Rattner has served as a board member or trustee of a number of civic and philanthropic organizations, including the Educational Broadcasting Corporation as chairman, Mayor's Fund to Advance New York City as chairman, Metropolitan Museum of Art, Brown University, Brookings Institution and the New America Foundation.
 Rattner is also member of the Council on Foreign Relations.
 Rattner supported various educational and cultural institutions through the Rattner Family Foundation, including the Sesame Workshop, Harvard Law School, the Lower East Side Tenement Museum, Lincoln Center for the Performing Arts and others.
 White served for five years as finance chair for the Democratic National Committee and then as a senior advisor on humanitarian issues in Afghanistan and Pakistan for the U.S. Department of State.